GROUP

 Sonic Insurgency Research Group (SIRG) is Josh Rios, Anthony Romero and Matt Joynt.

-Their research-based performance and exhibition practice examines normalized associations between criminality and sound, silencing as a form of social control and voicing as a form or social resistance.
-Considering how noise comes to be defined and the conditions under which certain definitions of noise are mobilized to maintain authority over marginalized communities, SIRG investigates the politics of sound and sounds relationship to policing while contesting institutionalized epistemologies by placing academic scholarship on sound in proximity to experimental sound performance, political speech, dialogue, and other acts of sonic audacity, redefining what kinds of auditory experiences are understood as acceptable and what kinds are understood as antagonistic, especially in the struggle over political, economic, and social equity.
+Our research-based performance and exhibition practice examines normalized associations between criminality and sound, silencing as a form of social control, and voicing as a form or social resistance.
+Considering how noise comes to be defined and the conditions under which definitions of noise are mobilized to maintain authority over marginalized communities, SIRG investigates the politics of sound and sound’s relationship to policing while contesting institutionalized epistemologies.
+By placing academic scholarship on sound in proximity to experimental performance, political speech, dialogue, and other acts of sonic audacity, SIRG highlights what kinds of auditory experiences are understood as acceptable and what kinds are understood as antagonistic in the struggle over political, economic, and social equity.

-SIRG’s group work has been exhibited in Counterpublic Triennial at Luminary Arts (St. Louis, MO), Acoustic Resonance at Institute of Contemporary Art at MECA (Portland, ME), State of the Art 2020 at Crystal Bridges Museum of American Art (Bentonville, AR), Pulitzer Arts Foundation (St. Louis, MO), Work for the People (Or Forget about Fred Hampton) at Co-Prosperity Sphere (Chicago, IL).
+SIRG’s group work has been exhibited in Counterpublic Triennial at Luminary Arts (St. Louis, MO), Acoustic Resonance at Institute of Contemporary Art at MECA (Portland, ME), State of the Art 2020 at Crystal Bridges Museum of American Art (Bentonville, AR), Pulitzer Arts Foundation (St. Louis, MO), Work for the People (Or Forget about Fred Hampton) at Co-Prosperity Sphere (Chicago, IL), in Sonic Terrains in Latinx Art at the Vincent Price Art Museum (Los Angeles, CA), and at Locust Projects (Miami, FL).

 Josh Rios